softprops/aws-credential-rotary/README.md

 This action depends on the ability to update repository secrets.
 As such it requires an GitHub api token with `repo` permissions.

-Create a personal access token with `repo` permissions on [github.com](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) or if you prefer the command line, [try octopat](https://github.com/softprops/octopat)
+Create a personal access token with `repo` permissions on [github.com](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) or if you prefer the command line, [try octopat](https://github.com/softprops/octopat).
+If you intend to update organization wide secrets, the access token must have `admin:org` permissions.

 Store that access token in your [GitHub repository secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets), then provide that as `GITHUB_TOKEN` environment variable to the GitHub action step for aws-credential-rotary.